prrvchr/eMailerOOo/README.md

 ![smtpMailerOOo Merger screenshot 2][34]

-The following screenshots use the [gContactOOo][25] extension as the data source.
-If you are using your own data source, it is necessary to adapt the settings in relation to it.
+The following screenshots use the [gContactOOo][25] extension as the **datasource**.
+If you are using your own **datasource**, it is necessary to adapt the settings in relation to it.

-In the following screenshot, we can see that the data source gContactOOo is called: `Addresses` and that in the list of tables the table: `PUBLIC.All my contacts` is selected.
+In the following screenshot, we can see that the **datasource** gContactOOo is called: `Addresses` and that in the list of tables the table: `PUBLIC.All my contacts` is selected.

 ![smtpMailerOOo Merger screenshot 3][35]

 If no mailing list exists, you need to create one, by entering its name and validating with: `ENTER` or the `Add` button.

-Make sure when creating the mailing list that the **main table** is always selected in the list of tables and if this recommendation is not followed then **merging of documents will not work**.
+Make sure when creating the mailing list that the **main table** is always selected in the list of tables.
+If this recommendation is not followed then **merging of documents will not work** and this silently.

 ![smtpMailerOOo Merger screenshot 4][36]